Do you ever feel overwhelmed by writing?

 - What are the specific requirements?

-- What subject or topics do I need to write about?
+- What subjects or topics do I need to write about

 - When is it due?
 Are there deadlines for different parts of the assignment (a date for when you need to write a rough draft)?